By Dr. Bill Rawls

-By now you’ve likely heard about the many health benefits of omega-3 fatty acids, a type of dietary fat called polyunsaturated fatty acids that occur primarily in marine sources.
-Indeed, getting enough omega-3s has been linked with a reduced risk of heart disease, cancer, depression, and anxiety; it’s been shown to fight inflammation and decrease age-related cognitive decline; it also contributes to improved joint, bone, and eye health.
+By now, you’ve likely heard about the many health benefits of omega-3 fatty acids, a type of dietary fat called polyunsaturated fatty acids found primarily in marine sources.
+Consuming enough omega-3s reduces the risk of heart disease, cancer, depression, and anxiety.
+It also helps fight inflammation, slow cognitive decline and improves joint health, bone health, and eye health.

 What is Krill Oil?

-Like fish oil, krill oil has two key types of omega-3 fatty acids: Eicosapentaenoic acid or EPA, and docosahexaenoic acid or DHA.
-They do various and different things: EPA helps produce eicosanoids, signaling molecules that help manage inflammation and immune response, for instance; DHA is a component of cell membranes, and it facilitates messaging between nerves and is essential to brain development and function.
-DHA and EPA also work together in your body, and you need both.
+Like fish oil, krill oil has two fundamental types of omega-3 fatty acids: Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These acids do various things: EPA helps with inflammation and immune responses, while DHA is a component of cell membranes that facilitates nerve communication and supports brain development and health function.
+DHA and EPA work together in your body, and you need both.

-The 6 Big Advantages of Krill Oil over Fish Oil
+The 6 Advantages of Krill Oil Benefits over Fish Oil

 1. Omega-3s in Krill Oil are Easier to Absorb.

 Though both fish oil and krill oil contain EPA and DHA, the molecular structure of their fatty acids is different in a way that matters.
-In krill, the omega-3s are in the form of phospholipids, molecules made up of glycerol, two fatty acids, and the mineral phosphorus.
-In fish oil, the omega-3s are in the form of triglycerides, compounds made up of glycerol and three fatty acids.
+In krill, the omega-3s are in the form of phospholipids, molecules of glycerol, two fatty acids, and the mineral phosphorus.
+In fish oil, the omega-3s are triglycerides, compounds of glycerol, and three fatty acids.

-That slight difference in molecular makeup appears to give krill oil the advantage in terms of omega-3 bioavailability: The phospholipid form of omega-3 fatty acids in krill was shown to help facilitate the incorporation of omega-3s into tissues faster and more effectively than the triglyceride form in fish, according to findings in the International Journal of Molecular Sciences and elsewhere.
-In other words, the omega-3s in krill are easier for the body to absorb, suggesting that because of that efficiency, you can take about 37% less krill oil than fish oil to get the same amount of benefit.
+That slight difference in molecular makeup gives krill oil the advantage in terms of omega-3 bioavailability: The phospholipid form of omega-3 fatty acids in krill was shown to help facilitate the incorporation of omega-3s into tissues faster and more effectively than the triglyceride form in fish.
+In other words, the omega-3s in krill are easier for the body to absorb, suggesting you can take about 37% less krill oil than fish oil to get the same benefit.

-2. The Phospholipids in Krill Oil Offer Critical Benefits Fish Oil Can’t Provide.
+2. Krill Oil Phospholipids Offer Critical Benefits That Fish Oil Cannot.

 Humans need sufficient levels of phospholipids to ensure optimal cell function, cell growth, and the generation of new cells.
 In fact, phospholipids have been shown to help boost brain health and have protective effects against heart disease and liver disease, poor immune function, stress, depression, and more.